Spain Education System 2025-26: Reforms, Vocational Training & Inclusion

 Frequently Asked Questions

-Is the education system in Spain decentralized?
+Is the Spain Education System 2025-26 decentralized?

-Does Spain need English teachers?
+Does the Spain Education System 2025-26 need English teachers?

-Do students in Spain wear Uniforms?
+Do Students in the Spain Education System 2025-26 wear uniforms?